rauc/rauc/docs/advanced.rst

   basicConstraints = CA:FALSE
   extendedKeyUsage=critical,codeSigning

-As OpenSSL does not (yet) provide a purpose check for code signing, RAUC contains its own implementation, which can be enabled with the :ref:`check-purpose=codesign <check-purpose>` configuration option.
+Before version 3.2, OpenSSL did not provide a built-in purpose check for 'code signing'.
+Hence RAUC comes with its own implementation, which can be enabled with the :ref:`check-purpose=codesign-rauc <check-purpose>` configuration option.

+.. note:: For compatibility reasons, ``check-purpose=codesign`` maps to ``codesign-rauc``.

 For the leaf (signer) certificate, the *extendedKeyUsage* attribute must exist and contain (at least) the *codeSigning* value.
 Also, if it has the *keyUsage* attribute, it must contain at least *digitalSignature*.